-Participants
+Participants.
 Thirty-eight adults with normal color vision, acuity, and neurological history volunteered and were compensated \$10 per hour for their participation.
-Six participated in Experiment 1 (3 were female), eight participated in Experiment 2 (6 were female), eight in Experiment 3 (4 were female), and 16 in Experiment 4 (11 of which were female).
-All volunteers provided informed consent prior to their participation in the study, which was approved by Vanderbilt University's Institutional Review Board.
-We excluded observers whose semantic judgment accuracy was above 60% correct under conditions of suppression with a concern that suppression might be incomplete using the range of luminance values available with our monitor.
+Six participated in Experiment 1 (three females), eight participated in Experiment 2 (six females), eight in Experiment 3 (four females), and 16 in Experiment 4 (11 females).
+All volunteers provided informed consent before their participation in the study, which